Skip to main content

 ScopeDefined InVisibilityEditable Without Redeploy

-Projectimport.yml project.envVariables, GUIAll services (auto-inherited)Yes (restart required)
+Projectimport.yml project.envVariables, GUIAll services (auto-inherited)Yes (restart to apply)

-Service secretimport.yml envSecrets, GUISingle serviceYes (restart required)
+Service secretimport.yml envSecrets, GUISingle serviceYes (restart to apply)

 Service basic (build)zerops.yml build.envVariablesBuild container onlyNo (redeploy required)